Iván Vásquez

-Iván Gonzalo Vásquez Quilodrán (born 13 August 1985) is a Chilean professional footballer who plays for Magallanes as a midfielder.
+Iván Gonzalo Vásquez Quilodrán (born 13 August 1985) is a Chilean football coach and former player who played as a midfielder.

 Club career

 Born in Lautaro, Cautín Province, Vásquez joined Club Deportivo Universidad Católica's youth system in 2000 at the age of 15.
 He made his Chilean Primera División debuts three years later, and was part of the squads that won the 2005 Clausura and finished in second position at the 2007 Apertura; in 2006, he was loaned to fellow league club Cobreloa.

 In 2009, Vásquez joined O'Higgins FC.
 He scored his first competitive goal for his new team on 21 November 2010, playing the full 90 minutes in a 1–1 away draw against Unión Española.

 Vásquez moved to Audax Italiano on a three-year contract on 10 July 2011, going on to be a midfield mainstay in the following seasons.

+Vásquez spent four seasons with Magallanes from 2020 to 2023, winning three titles.
+In 2024, he joined Unión San Felipe.

 International career

 Vásquez represented Chile at the 2005 FIFA World Youth Championship in the Netherlands, playing all the games in an eventual round-of-16 exit.